 Hold on though - you might say there are natural perfume companies out there that offer complex fragrances with staying power and you would be right.
 This is not a unicorn.
 I know they exist but accessibility is a problem plaguing the sustainable industry across several platforms.
 Unlike traditional perfumes I can't walk into my nearest department store and give them a try.
 I have to take the gamble after reading the descriptions online and pay a pretty penny for something I might never like.
 Thanks but no thanks.
 I don't know about you but I don't have money to just throw away on a trial when I have perfectly good perfumes (horribly toxic as they may be) already in my house.

-What's the point of posting about natural perfumes if I have no more suggestions?
+What's the point of posting about non toxic perfumes if I have no more suggestions?

 I don't really know to be honest.
 Maybe just to tell you that turning your vanity into a clean, green space can and will be frustrating.
 That you will hit snags along the road and throw up your hands wanting to tear out your hair.
 Maybe just to let you know you're not alone and if you tell me "you can pry my Chanel perfume or lipstick or foundation out of my cold dead hands" I get it.
 Oh really, I get it more than you know!
 Sustainability isn't about perfection.
 It isn't about going for it 100% of the time.
 It's about being human and realizing it's not a goal but a lifestyle of choosing to be a little bit better each day.
 It's not an all or nothing attitude.